Amberrizvi/41189-My-Reflective-Portfolio/My Reflective Portfolio.md

 A personal challenge I have encountered, as touched on before, is making sure I am not over-complicating the model to be beyond my ability.
 I think I run the risk of this when examining and modifying codes that are a bit beyond reach, and this may lead to convoluted outcomes that may not be useful when looking at our problem.
 To counter this, I anticipate I will rely on my group members and ask them if they understand my changes and to double-check my code.
 Hopefully, if we all agree to do this, we can avoid the risk group-wide.

+## Week 11:

+### What are (my/the) perceived strengths that I have observed?

+I believe a perceived strength of mine that I have observed is knowing when to ask for help while completing this assignment.
+While I understand this is more of a soft skill, it has been vital for success and understanding in this subject to learn from the knowledge of staff and team members.
+I anticipate this will be a useful skill to draw from later in my career, as the opposite, being never asking for the assistance of peers and mentors, could be detrimental.

+### What were the challenges I have encountered/observed and how well (did I/my team) handle them?
+This week’s challenge was modifying Agent-based model code into something viable and applicable to my group’s issue for the assignment.
+Finally, our group decided we needed to investigate other models that may not be able to replicate the exact same idea, but a similar circumstance in which the model can be more accurate, to overcome the issue.
+While we understood that models are abstractions of reality, the agent-based model we were investigating was complex to build and overlooked key parts of reality that rendered the model’s usefulness questionable.
+Upon reflection, I believe we chose the right decision to change this model and it improved the quality of our report.

+### What would I do better next time and with what anticipated results?

+I believe if I were able to revisit this semester, I would have made a more active effort to fiddle with the code of a few models during the ‘supermarket of models’ part of the semester.
+This may have led to a better understanding of Python earlier on, and a grasp on scenario analysis and sensitivity, assisting me at this point in the semester when working on the assignment.
+This would have been crucial as I currently am struggling the most with coding the models and how to configure inputs.